cb-technologists/blog/content/posts/introducing-technologists.md

 tags: ["blog","story"]
 ---

 The Technologisits are a new team of CloudBees Solution Architects.
-Technologists have a true passion for emerging technologies, continuously learning and teaching through thought leadership, providing technical direction within CloudBees and the broader tech industry, and driving the best technical solutions for customers.
+Technologists have a true passion for emerging technologies, continuously learning and teaching through thought leadership, providing technical direction within CloudBees and the broader tech community, and driving the best technical solutions for customers.

 - Technical integrity is of the utmost importance for a Technologist - always providing the RIGHT solution.
 - We are Technologists focused on providing best practices, solutions, and adoption paths to organizations navigating software delivery transformations and leading edge technologies.